cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 prevent a NodePort service from hijacking traffic of a host local application which source port matches the service port.
 To disable the modification of the reserved ports, set ``global.nodePort.autoProtectPortRanges`` to ``false``.

+By default, the NodePort implementation prevents application ``bind(2)`` requests to NodePort service ports.
+In such case, the application will typically see a ``bind: Operation not permitted`` error.
+This happens either globally for older kernels or starting from v5.7 kernels only for the host namespace by default and therefore not affecting any application pod ``bind(2)`` requests anymore.
+In order to opt-out from this behavior in general, this setting can be changed for expert users by switching ``global.nodePort.bindProtection`` to ``false``.

 Container hostPort support
 **************************